-As AD progresses, the abilities to walk, sit upright and swallow correctly decrease.
-Lack of mobility diminishes the capacity of the lungs to expand and manage secretions properly, increasing susceptibility to pneumonia.
-Poorly coordinated swallowing allows foods, liquids and saliva to enter the airway, causing a particularly aggressive form of pneumonia.
+Pneumonia is leading cause of death in people with advanced AD.
+As the disease progresses, the abilities to walk, sit upright and swallow normally decrease.
+Lack of mobility diminishes the capacity of the lungs to expand and manage normal secretions properly, increasing susceptibility to pneumonia.
+Additionally, poorly coordinated swallowing can allow food, liquid and saliva to enter the airways, causing a particularly aggressive form of pneumonia.
 Pneumonia may be the final complication, but AD is the cause of death in these situations.

 Dehydration and Malnutrition

-Difficulty in swallowing, loss of interest in food and liquids and inability to express hunger or thirst -- all of which are caused by AD -- may decrease intake below the level necessary for normal organ function.
-Many serious and ultimately fatal problems can result, including kidney failure, coma, the formation of bed sores, inadequate heart function and reduced resistance to infection.
+Difficulty swallowing, loss of interest in eating, diminished capacity for self-feeding and inability to express hunger or thirst -- all of which occur frequently with advanced AD -- may decrease intake below the level necessary for normal organ function.
+Many serious and ultimately fatal problems can result from dehydration and malnutrition, including kidney failure, coma, the formation of bed sores, inadequate heart function and reduced resistance to infection.

-There are conflicting studies regarding the risk of fatal car accidents among drivers with AD, but the evidence of impaired driving skills, even in early AD, is clear.
+There are conflicting studies regarding the risk of fatal car accidents among drivers with AD, but the evidence of impaired driving skills is clear, even with early AD.
 Voluntary changes in driving behaviors -- such as avoiding driving at night and in bad weather, reducing speed, sticking to familiar routes and limiting distances -- may compensate for that impairment and mitigate the risk of a fatal automobile accident early in the course of AD.
 However, people with AD and their family members should discuss the risks of continued driving with their doctor.

 Falls and Hip Fracture

 AD causes unsteadiness in standing and walking, increasing the risk for falls and severe injuries.
-Head injuries resulting from a fall may cause fatal brain bleeding or swelling.
+Head injury resulting from a fall may result in fatal brain bleeding or swelling.
 Falls also commonly lead to hip fracture.
-A 2011 article published in "Age and Ageing" noted that hip fracture was 3 times more common in people with AD compared to people without the disease.
+A study published in November 2011 in "Age and Ageing" found that hip fracture was 3 times more common among people with AD older than age 50, compared to those in the same age group without the disease.
 The authors also noted that the risk of death from hip fracture was increased among people with AD.

 - Disease-a-Month: Alzheimer Disease